-Let’s look into some differing views and studies, about a call leaving or killing her kittens, in case they were touched.
+Let’s look into some differing views and studies about a call leaving or killing her kittens in case somebody touched them.

-Will A Cat Really Kill Her Kittens, If Touched?
+Will A Mother Cat Kill Her Kittens If Touched?

 People around the world perceive this myth differently.
 However, here is what feline professionals and caretakers think about it.

 Apart from fiction and general notions about this myth, here is a deep dive into what the facts have to say.

 She also adds that if you’ve had a cat for a long time and she is pretty familiar with you, your house, and your scent, she shouldn’t mind your interaction with the newly born.

 Motherhood in cats is inbuilt and innate, like every mother out there.
 People take newly born kittens away from their mother, thinking she won’t mother her kittens well.

 Cats grieve the parting of their kittens but revive their normal behavior after hunting them for 2-3 days.